Automated Client Deployment

 On Linux the KeyServer address can be specified during install using the env command.
 The installation syntax varies for different specific OS's - two examples are shown below:

-sudo env KA_SERVERHOST=keyserver.mysite.org dpkg -i KeyAccess_version-build_platform.deb
+sudo env KA_SERVERHOST=keyserver.example.org dpkg -i KeyAccess_version-build_platform.deb

-sudo env KA_SERVERHOST=keyserver.mysite.org rpm -U KeyAccess-version-build.platform.rpm
+sudo env KA_SERVERHOST=keyserver.example.org rpm -U KeyAccess-version-build.platform.rpm

 For details about other syntax and additional command line options, refer to the Linux Client Deployment documentation.